Bellows Falls station: Amtrak era

+Town purchase

-The station was used as a filming location for the 1999 movie The Cider House Rules.
-Writer John Irving commented that "Indeed, the Bellows Falls train station and its attendant buildings showed all the usual signs of neglect; it required only some period automobiles, and of course the steam engine and vintage passenger cars, to look like St. Cloud's, Maine, in the 1940s."
-In January 2020, the town of Rockingham considered purchasing the poorly-maintained station building from the Green Mountain Railroad for $120,000.
+In January 2020, the town of Rockingham considered purchasing the poorly maintained station building from the Green Mountain Railroad for $120,000.
 This was soon scaled back to a $12,000 evaluation.
-In March 2020, the town applied for an equally-sized federal grant for the evaluation.
+In March 2020, the town applied for an equally sized federal grant for the evaluation.
 In December 2021, the village Board of Trustees endorsed an application for a federal grant to cover $100,000 of the $250,000 purchase price.
 In March 2022, town voters approved spending $75,000 to purchase the station.

-In April 2022, the town select board approved an application for a $1.8 million federal earmark to partially fund a $4 million renovation, planned for 2024–25.
+In April 2022, the town select board approved an application for a $1.8 million federal earmark to partially fund a $4 million renovation, then planned for 2024–25.
+An accessible platform will be constructed as part of the settlement of a national lawsuit against Amtrak.
+Town plans to reconstruct the original platform canopies were rejected by the New England Central because they would block visibility of a signal.
 The town won a $200,000 state grant, to be used along with the $75,000 to purchase the station, in June 2022.
+The town paid a $10,000 purchase option for the station in January 2024, with the full purchase expected to take place that June and construction beginning in July. $115,000 of federal relief funds was formally allocated to the purchase in February 2024.

+The Vermont Agency of Transportation obtained a $1 million federal earmark for the platform project in March 2024.
+By May 2024, the platform project had been delayed to 2025 due to slow progress in purchasing the station.
+If the purchase was not competed by September 30, 2024, the price would increase to $285,000.
+In July 2024, testing found that vapors from nearby contaminated soil were leaking into the basement of the station building.
+That year, voters approved a five-year, $150,000 loan for the purchase.
+In January 2025, town officials indicated that $137,500 of additional spending – to be used as matching funds for grants for contamination removal — would be up for vote at a March town meeting.